On the $e$-positivity of trees and spiders: Introduction

-In Section \ref{sec: small spiders} we turn to calculating specific coefficients in the chromatic symmetric function of spiders and come up with further conditions that must be satisfied for $e$-positivity.
-Since we show in Section \ref{sec: e-pos} that trees and spiders with a vertex of high degree are not $e$-positive, this section is motivated by a search for $e$-positive spiders with three legs and patterns found in the negative coefficients in chromatic symmetric functions of these spiders.
-Due to their simpler structure, we find that for chromatic symmetric functions of spiders with three legs it is often possible to directly calculate the expansion coefficients of certain elementary symmetric functions.
-Using an inductive method, we are able to generalize some of these results to all spiders in Section \ref{sec: coeff calcs}.
-Our main result of this section further classifies when spiders with odd length legs are $e$-positive.
-While in \cite{DSvW} it is found that spiders with at least $3$ odd length legs are not $e$-positive, we further find that spiders with at least four legs, exactly two odd length legs, and longest leg with even length, are not $e$-positive.
+In Sections \ref{sec: small spiders} and \ref{sec: coeff calcs}, we turn to calculating specific coefficients in the chromatic symmetric functions of spiders and come up with further conditions for $e$\nobreakdash-positivity.

+In Section \ref{sec: small spiders} we focus on spiders with three or four legs.
+We present a decomposition for the chromatic symmetric function of spiders, in Lemma~\ref{lm: spi decomp}, in terms of the chromatic symmetric functions of spiders with fewer legs.
+By using this decomposition, we are able to calculate specific expansion coefficients of certain elementary symmetric functions.
+Very recently, Wang and Wang have also used this decomposition to further classify the spiders with three legs that are $e$\nobreakdash-positive \cite{Wang}.

+In Section \ref{sec: coeff calcs} we apply this decomposition to spiders with more legs.
+Our main result of this section gives further conditions for when spiders with odd length legs are $e$\nobreakdash-positive.
+While in \cite{DSvW} it is found that spiders with at least $3$ odd length legs are not $e$\nobreakdash-positive, we find that spiders with at least four legs, exactly two odd length legs, and longest leg with even length, are also not $e$\nobreakdash-positive.

-Finally, in Section \ref{sec: fin} we conclude with questions and conjectures that suggest the $e$-positivity of spiders is itself an interesting subject.
+Finally, in Section \ref{sec: fin} we conclude with questions and conjectures that suggest the $e$\nobreakdash-positivity of spiders is itself an interesting subject.